-This a companion article to Poverty: America's Greatest Shame, and if you are wondering why such an article is needed, it is because there are some people who are blatantly unaware of what their religions say about how we should treat the poor.
-In fact, some of the most unaware are clergy who ignore the clear truth and preach the opposite.
+In fact, one of the biggest ironies of modern times is that there are many "religious" people who are blatantly unaware of what their religions say about how we should treat the poor.
+And some of the most unaware people are clergy who ignore the clear message of their scriptures, and instead preach the opposite.

-First, it should be said that in most ancient tribal cultures it was a custom to ensure that no member of the community suffered needlessly from lack of food or shelter or clothing.
-It was a universal custom that the elderly along with widows, orphans and the disabled were cared for either by the individual's family, or by extension, by the greater family of the tribe.
-The idea is as it should be, that "We look after and care for one another, and even love one another, because we are all children of God, the Great Spirit-Parent of all.
+So, first it should be said that in most ancient tribal cultures it was a custom to ensure that no member of the community suffered needlessly from lack of food or shelter or clothing.
+It was a universal custom that the elderly along with widows, orphans and the disabled were cared for either by the individual's family or, by extension, by the greater family of the tribe.
+The idea was as it should be, that we look after and care for one another, and even love one another, because we are all children of God, the Great Spirit-Parent of all.

 As civilizations and religions developed, this custom was institutionalized, and that is why in most religious traditions, charitable alms or almsgiving, which is giving materially and/or financially to those in need, is an act of virtue, charity, empathy, compassion, and love.
 But, it is not merely a custom and tradition.
 It is a humanitarian obligation.

-But, in fact, that is a misleading right-wing partisan ideology that not only turns Christianity up-side-down.
+See, that "Gospel of Prosperity" is a misleading right-wing partisan ideology that not only turns Christianity up-side-down.
 It blames the victims of poverty, and it even demeans and slanders the poor while totally ignoring the cause and nature of poverty.

 The article on Poverty: America's Greatest Shame reveals that one of the terrible consequences of that right-wing "gospel" is that about 23 percent of American children live in poverty, giving the United States the second highest rate of child poverty out of 35 developed countries.
 (Only Romania's is higher.)
 And another consequence is that about 20 million Americans live on less than half of the outdated federal poverty level.